volar/npisearch-app/README.md

 The results table will only display basic information so user has the option to click the NPI number to get to details view.

+## Installation

+-   Clone the repo
+-   cd into the project directory
+-   If using docker and have docker desktop running
+-   Run `./vendor/bin/sail up`

 ## Api Endpoints

 -   `/api/npi` - search npi registry by query params.